Skip to main content

 Overview

-The Sultanate of Oman is the oldest independent state in the Arab world.
-Although partially under Portuguese occupation during the 16th to mid-17th century, Oman had its own empire in East Africa from the early 18th to the mid-19th century.
-It is bordered by Saudi Arabia on the western side, the United Arab Emirates (UAE) in the northwest and Yemen in the southwest.
+Oman is bordered by Saudi Arabia to the west, the United Arab Emirates (UAE) to the northwest and Yemen to the southwest.
 Oman has two exclaves (Madha and the Musandam peninsula) within the land borders of the UAE.
 The Arabian Sea lies to Oman's southeast, and the Gulf of Oman to the northeast.
 Oman has maritime borders with Iran and Pakistan.
 Oman's capital is Muscat, located on its northern coast.

 Political overview

 Established in 1996, Oman has a bicameral legislature with advisory powers, known as the Council of Oman.
 It comprises an 83-member upper chamber, the Majilis al Dawla (State Council) appointed by the Sultan, and an 84-member lower chamber, the Majilis al Shura (Consultative Council) elected by popular vote to serve a four-year term.
-The last election was held in October 2023.
+The most recent election was held in October 2023.
 Universal suffrage for those over 21 in Oman was instituted on 4 October 2003.
 Legislation was amended in February 2010 to allow the formation of labour unions.

 Oman has a population of 4.6 million (2023).
-Omani citizens are roughly 60 per cent of the population, the majority being Ibadi Muslims with a small Shia Muslim minority.
+Omani citizens are roughly 60 per cent of the population, the majority being Ibadi or Sunni Muslims with a small Shia Muslim minority.
 As with other Gulf countries, Oman has a large youth population with approximately 45 per cent under the age of 24.

 Oman is a member of the United Nations, World Trade Organization, Arab League, Organisation of Islamic Cooperation (OIC), Gulf Cooperation Council (GCC) and the Indian Ocean Rim Association (IORA).
 Oman is an observer to the Organization of the Petroleum Exporting Countries (OPEC).